-Participants will take part in all aspects of farm life, including milking sheep, tending to newborn lambs, feeding chickens and collecting eggs, pruning apple trees, stacking wood, making sheep cheese and yogurt, harvesting medicinal buds and resins from our forest, and making healing salves.
+Join us for a week-long immersion in farming and singing!
+Participants will take part in all aspects of farm life, including milking sheep, tending to newborn lambs, feeding chickens and collecting eggs, pruning apple trees, stacking wood, making sheep cheese and yogurt, harvesting healing buds and resins from our forest and making traditional healing salves.

 Many folk songs are deeply rooted in agriculture – songs to ask for sun or rain, songs of planting and harvest, songs to honor apple trees and livestock.
 We’ll sing songs from a wide range of traditions, with an emphasis on songs about the spring and the sun.